 Actually…before we get started, I’ll put my most important piece of advice right at the beginning.
-TURN OFF YOUR $&%#@& FLASH ON DARK RIDES.
-I don’t care whether Cast Members inform you it’s the rules or not.
+TURN OFF YOUR FLASH ON DARK RIDES.
+It doesn’t matter whether Cast Members inform you it’s the rule or not.
 Turn it off.
-Not only is it rude to other guests because your flash destroys the illusion that the Imagineers created with carefully considered show lighting, but it makes your photos look like crap for the exact same reason.
+Not only is it rude to other guests because your flash destroys the illusion that the Imagineers created with carefully considered show lighting, but it makes your photos look like garbage for the exact same reason.

 Sorry (not sorry) for the tone of that last paragraph.
 The good news is that you have no reason to be offended if you don’t blatantly disregard ride rules and etiquette!
 If you didn’t know any better, consider it a learning opportunity–many of us have made the same mistake so there’s no reason to feel bad.
 If you did know better and just don’t care about others, I don’t really care if I offended you.

 With these pleasantries out of the way, let’s turn our attention to how to better photograph Disney dark rides with point & shoot cameras and DSLRs!